jikamens/jobs-filterer-for-linkedin/README.md

 it.
 To open the options page, click on the extension's icon (a white funnel) in your URL bar.
-If you don't have the icon pinned to your URL bar, click the puzzle-piece icon to open a pop-up menu of unpinned extensions and click on LinkedIn Jobs Filterer in that menu.
+If you don't have the icon pinned to your URL bar, click the puzzle-piece icon to open a pop-up menu of unpinned extensions and click on Jobs Filterer for LinkedIn in that menu.

 This extension was written by Jonathan Kamens.
 If you find this extension useful, you can buy me a coffee [here][blog].